 Despite this initial music cue, as well as the people of colour who make up the cast and the majority of creative roles off screen, this isn’t a movie about coming to terms with black identity; and if it is, that is a seemingly secondary concern to topics that are seldom discussed in cinema to a thoughtful extent quite like this.
 Moonlight is a film about the warped ideals of masculinity and how it leads to shy, sensitive boys like Chiron forging an existence for themselves that they don’t want, wrestling with their own complex identity issues in the process.

-In the first act, when Chiron is just 11, we see him get bullied; before his own identity is even formed, his peers (and his mother) have picked up on something he may not yet be aware of- he is gay.
+In the first act, when Chiron is just 11, we see him get bullied; before his own identity is even formed, his peers (and his mother) have picked up on something he may not yet be aware of: he is gay.
 Throughout the course of the drama, which soon follows him during high school and his late twenties, we see one of the most psychologically devastating portrayals of the toll life in the closet can take, especially in an environment that has a stubborn refusal to nurture.
 It is one of the most emotionally brutal films in recent memory, hitting even harder due to the fantastic performances from the entire ensemble.
-Even the supporting cast entirely transform into their roles – I was taken aback by the actress playing Chiron’s mother, only to realise that it was Naomie Harris in a career best performance and the biggest cinema makeover since Charlize Theron in Monster.
+Even the supporting cast entirely transform into their roles – I was taken aback by the actress playing Chiron’s mother, only to realise that it was Naomie Harris in the biggest cinematic makeover since Charlize Theron in Monster.

 Moonlight could never fully live up to the widespread acclaim and hype – but the fact it manages to get close to cinematic perfection is a true testament to how strong the film is.
-This is utterly absorbing drama, as well as a universal treatise on finding your identity in an era of widespread adversity.
-If that wasn’t enough, it has the best hand job scene in cinema history too.
+This is utterly absorbing drama, as well as a universally relatable tale of finding your identity in an era of widespread adversity.
+If that wasn’t enough, it has the best handjob scene in cinema history too.